benny2tx/TigerPulse/README.md

 # TigerPulse
-Enable remote patient monitoring with high efficiency and accessibility at its core
+Enable remote patient monitoring with high availability and accessibility at its core